 Click on a title below to read more:

 Ensure anti-virus, anti-malware software and other security software is running on all your workstations, laptops and servers; and keep the software up to date.
 As vulnerabilities are identified, regular patches by software providers are released to maintain security.

 Monitoring needs to happen at workstation, server and network levels.
 Your workstation and server security software can be configured to carry out regular scans so vulnerabilities are eliminated.

 Network monitoring software/services are available and offer many benefits.
 This includes intrusion detection systems that alert administrators if there appears to be policy violations or malicious activities so corrective action can be taken.
 Scans can also identify if machines are not active or communicating with the network to identify problems and/or just shut off resources used by inactive devices.

 Business class IT equipment is designed with higher security standards (e.g., encryption, designed with monitoring mind).
 Inventory your IT equipment.
 Some equipment posing security threats may be inexpensive to replace (e.g., routers, firewalls, spam filters, wireless, switches) Identify these opportunities and act right away.
 Going forward commit to only buying business class equipment and ensure you budget accordingly.

 A penetration test is like a fire drill.
-It’s an internally scheduled activity that attempts to perform an intrusion into your network or applications.
-If you’ve never carried one out, get started.
+It is an internally scheduled activity that attempts to perform an intrusion into your network or applications.
+If you have never carried one out, get started.
 Then make penetration testing a routine activity for your company.

 Mobile device management (MDM) is important to address as more companies encourage or move to BYOD (bring your own device) policies.
 This requires implementation of usage policies (e.g., lost device, restrictions on applications that can be used) and use of technology to handle issues that arise (e.g., enabling remote swiping of data, restricting alteration of settings).
 Read more about how MDM services can benefit your business.